Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

 > The following features and integrations are not supported by Node XM Cloud Proxy:
 > - Multisite
-> - XM Cloud Components application
+> - The XM Cloud Components application
 > - BYOC components
 > - SXA sitemap, redirects, error pages
 > - Sitecore Experience Editor